Resources for business during COVID-19 disruption

 - In light of this, our physical point of presence will not be accessible to in-person visits from clients

 - To ensure continued access to our small business advisory services, MSBC will remain accessible by phone, email and web meetings for scheduled appointments

-The situation continues to evolve quickly and while we anticipate these measures will remain in place until May 4, 2020, we continue to monitor and will provide updates as quickly as possible.
+The situation continues to evolve quickly and while we anticipate these measures will remain in place until further notice, we continue to monitor and will provide updates as quickly as possible.

 Thank you for your continued commitment to the health and safety of each other and the Markham community.

 For up-to-date information about COVID-19, please visit york.ca/covid19